mxstn/mxstn.github.io/_pages/mountains.md

 Currently I am living in Innsbruck, Tyrol.
 I grew up in the bavarian alps, in Garmisch-Partenkirchen.

 I love the feeling of remoteness, roughness and adventure in the mountains.
 I enjoy planning alpine adventures and exploring less frequented routes.
-In winter I like to do ski-touring, in summer I enjoy ridge scrambling or alpine climbs.
+In winter I like to do ski-touring, in summer I enjoy ridge scrambling, alpine climbs and bike&hikes.
 My strengths are fast movement in alpine, rocky terrain up to UIAA grade 4 and navigation through pathless, alpine environment.
 Recently, I started paragliding.

 <img src="../assets/img/21_08_11.jpg" alt="me" width="100%" oncontextmenu="return false;"/>

-Below, you find a large sample of routes and peaks I was able to do so far.
+Below, you find a large sample of peaks and routes I was able to do so far.
 I am grateful for all the amazing times I could share with friends in the mountains :)

 ## Wetterstein